Platypus96/Bhumi/README.md

 PINATA_API_SECRET="YourPinataSecretAPIKey"
 ```

-**Note**: You will also need to have your Firebase project configuration available in `src/firebase/config.ts`.
+**Note**: Your Firebase project configuration will be automatically handled.
+You do not need to add it to the `.env` file.

 ### 4. Run the Development Server